d-kuznetsov/widget-as-a-service/backend/README.md

 - Never commit the `.env` file to version control
 - Use a strong, unique JWT secret in production
 - Change the default admin password before deploying to production

+**Database Location:**
+- The SQLite database is located at `src/database/db.sqlite`
+- You can customize the database path using the `DATABASE_PATH` environment variable
+- The database file is automatically created when the application starts

 ## Compile and run the project